TJ Dawe: Career

 Dawe has written extensively for the group ideas blog BeamsandStruts.com, and delivered a talk at TEDx Manitoba on the subject in February 2012.
 He has also released numerous podcasts on the subject of personal influence (Totem Figures).

 Dawe co-created, directed and performed in PostSecret: the Show, a stage adaptation of the blog PostSecret, co-created by founder Frank Warren, Justin Sudds and Kahlil Ashanti.
 PostSecret: the Show was workshopped in Vancouver, Silver Spring, MD, Saginaw, MI and Cincinnati, OH.
-It debuted at the Blumenthal Centre for the Performing Arts in Charlotte, NC in April 2014, and has done two US tours, in 2016 and 2018.
+It debuted at the Blumenthal Centre for the Performing Arts in Charlotte, North Carolina, in April 2014, and has done two US tours, in 2016 and 2018.

 Dawe directed Musical Thrones: a Parody of Ice and Fire which toured the US in 2018.

 His show Medicine chronicles his experiences with Dr. Gabor Mate and the psychotropic shamanic plant medicine ayahuasca.
 He has been joined onstage by Dr. Mate for talkbacks after some performances.
 A recording of the show and some talkbacks can be found on YouTube.

 His play Toothpaste and Cigars (co-written with Mike Rinaldi) was adapted into the feature film The F Word (2013), directed by Michael Dowse, starring Daniel Radcliffe and Zoe Kazan.
 Dawe and Rinaldi have also written historical comedies for the Wildhorse Theatre in Fort Steele, a spoof history of the city of Vancouver, and the Christmas play Old Nick for the Caravan Farm Theatre.

 He maintains a strong interest in the Enneagram of Personality, earning his teacher's certification from the Enneagram Institute.
 He gave the closing address at the International Enneagram Association's conference in Cincinnati, July 2018, titled Star Wars and the Kingdom of Heaven.